-With the yey'maps profile tool, a profile can be generated at any location on the map by digitizing a polyline.
+With the yey'maps profile tool, an elevation profile can be generated at any location on the map by digitizing a polyline.
 The profile tool is part of the yey'maps bing maps extension.

 yey'maps uses the Open Source search function of OpenStreetMap.
 Alternatively, you can also work with the search function of bing maps.
 This makes it easy to search for administrative boundaries, points of interest, or building addresses and display them on the map.

 Simply enter the search term or address in the search field and you will see the result on the map.